 Summary: As part of our holiday festivities, here's an article by one of the great intellects of the 20th century.
 John Maynard Keynes made seminal contributions in statistics, risk management, and (above all) macroeconomics.
-Here he looks at our future, seeing things already happening yet about which we remain unaware — with even better news … Continue reading One of the 20th century’s top minds sees a great 21st century for humanity
+Here he looks at our future, seeing things already happening yet about which we remain unaware -- with even better news … Continue reading One of the 20th century’s top minds sees a great 21st century for humanity

 Summary: A sad aspect of our age is the willful blindness we impose on ourselves.
 It's not just the blindness to our world so often described on this website, but also blindness to our past.
 To avoid learning from our sages we mutilate their message -- then laugh at the debased result.
 Perhaps the clearest … Continue reading Keynes looks 80 years into the future and across the Atlantic, to explain our broken values